techidaily/site-games-able/source/_posts/1719168020295-epic-retro-play-ios-and-nintendo-fusion.md

 ## Using the Delta Emulator to Play Retro Nintendo Games

- Previously, you had to[sideload emulator apps like Delta on your iPhone](https://www.makeuseof.com/how-to-sideload-iphone-apps-without-jailbreak/) using third-party app stores like AltStore.
-But thankfully, Apple updated its[App Review Guidelines](https://developer.apple.com/news/?id=0kjli9o1) in April 2024 to allow retro game console emulators on the App Store.
+ Previously, you had to [sideload emulator apps like Delta on your iPhone](https://www.makeuseof.com/how-to-sideload-iphone-apps-without-jailbreak/) using third-party app stores like AltStore.
+But thankfully, Apple updated its [App Review Guidelines](https://developer.apple.com/news/?id=0kjli9o1) in April 2024 to allow retro game console emulators on the App Store.

  As a result, you can now easily install Delta just like any other app.
 But before you can actually use the app to play Nintendo games, you need the ROM file for the game you want to play.
 But how do you get the ROM file, you ask?

- If you own the game cartridge, you can use a cartridge dumper like[Epilogue's GB Operator](https://www.epilogue.co/product/gb-operator) with your PC to extract the ROM file from your cartridge legally.
+ If you own the game cartridge, you can use a cartridge dumper like [Epilogue's GB Operator](https://www.epilogue.co/product/gb-operator) with your PC to extract the ROM file from your cartridge legally.
 Then, you can transfer the ROM file from your PC to your iPhone and follow the steps below in Delta to start playing:

 **Download:** [Delta](https://apps.apple.com/us/app/delta-game-emulator/id1048524688) (Free)